 Lakshadweep, earlier known as the Laccadives, a set of 39 islands and islets, has fast become a tourist hotspot, especially for those sold to the idea of a true secluded sun and sand vacation.
-With over 4200 square kilometers of lagoon area and 36 square kilometers of island area, there’s something for everything at the Lakshadweep islands.
+With over 4,200 square kilometres of lagoon area and 36 square kilometres of island area, there’s something for everything at the Lakshadweep islands.

 After India became independent on the 15th of August 1947, Lakshadweep, then in the possession of the British was to be incorporated into the Indian Union.
 However, owing to a primarily Muslim population on the island, there was growing concern that the then, Dominion of Pakistan, could have claimed right to the islands.

 The Home Minister of India dispatched Indian Navy Ships which hoisted the Indian national flag on the island, hours after which the Pakistan Navy was seen probing around the area.
 Lakshadweep is today, home to an Indian Navy base considering security threats to Indian Ships in the Middle East region.

-Fun on the Islands - Tourist Places in Lakshadweep
+Fun On The Islands - Tourist Places In Lakshadweep

 The driving factor backing Lakshadweep’s success as a tourist destination has got to be the way nature, in general, has been preserved on the islands.
 Some say, nature is so well preserved that it wouldn’t have looked very different when the islands were first discovered.

-The island is rich in Tuna and the preparations are unparalleled.
+The island is rich in tuna and the preparations are unparalleled.
 The entire setting of Lakshadweep can’t help but make you wonder if the place was built for tired city dwellers in search of a break, far away, secluded.

-The virgin reefs, abundant marine life especially game fish and sea turtles and skilled instructors make it a perfect place to go diving.
-Generally, diving is permitted on as deep as 30 meters, but in exceptional cases, tourists can avail of a decompression chamber from the 15th of May to the 15th of September.
+The virgin reefs, abundant marine life, especially game fish and sea turtles and skilled instructors make it a perfect place to go diving.
+Generally, diving is permitted on as deep as 30 m, but in exceptional cases, tourists can avail of a decompression chamber from the 15th of May to the 15th of September.

 The lagoons are as blue as they can get and the corals sparkle!
 The resorts at Lakshadweep offer superior holiday value and the beaches are creamy white with swaying palms and coconut trees.

-How to reach Lakshwadweep
+How To Reach Lakshwadweep

-Lakshwadeep is accessable by air and sea.
+Lakshwadweep is accessable by air and sea.
 No road transport is available.